AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/ecommerce.md

 *   [[!DNL Sources]](../../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 *   [[!DNL Sandboxes]](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully connect to an eCommerce connection using the [!DNL Flow Service] API.
+The following sections provide additional information that you will need to know in order to successfully connect to an **[!UICONTROL eCommerce]** connection using the [!DNL Flow Service] API.

 ### Obtain a connection ID

-In order to explore your eCommerce connection using [!DNL Platform] APIs, you must possess a valid connection ID.
-If you do not already have a connection for the eCommerce connection you wish to work with, you can create one through the following tutorial:
+In order to explore your **[!UICONTROL eCommerce]**connection using [!DNL Platform] APIs, you must possess a valid connection ID.
+If you do not already have a connection for the **[!UICONTROL eCommerce]**connection you wish to work with, you can create one through the following tutorial:

 * [Shopify](../create/ecommerce/shopify.md)